kubevirt/user-guide/docs/operations/client_passthrough.md

 virtctl usbredir 01-03 vmi-name
 ```

-### Requirements
+### Requirements for `virtctl usbredir`

+The `virtctl` command uses an application called `usbredirect` to handle client's USB device by
+unplugging the device from the Client OS and channeling the communication between the device and the
+VMI.

 #### usbredirect

-The `usbredirect` binary is used by virtctl to handle client's USB device.
-It comes from the
-[usbredir]() project and is supported by most Linux distros.
-You can either fetch the [latest release]
+The `usbredirect` binary comes from the [usbredir][] project and is supported by most Linux distros.
-or [MSI installer]() for Windows support.
+You can either fetch the [latest release][] or [MSI installer][] for Windows support.

 [usbredir]: https://gitlab.freedesktop.org/spice/usbredir/
 [latest release]: https://www.spice-space.org/download/usbredir/